FarzadMohtasham/FarzadMohtasham/README.md

 ## Open-Source Projects
 - 💸 CoinTrackX: Cryptocurrency Tracking Assets Platform - CoinTrackX is a free and online platform to track your cryptocurrency assets in real-time.
 Built with React.js and Supabase for a seamless experience.
 [Explore CoinTrackX on GitHub](https://github.com/FarzadMohtasham/CoinTrackX)
-- 💪 Readmeify: The Next-Level AI-Powered README Generator for Developers(Currently on development) [Explore Readmeify on Vercel](https://readmeify.vercel.app/)
+- 💪 Readmeify: The Next-Level AI-Powered README Generator for Developers.
+Currently on development [Explore Readmeify on Vercel](https://readmeify.vercel.app/)
-- ☕ Yummies: Coffee and Resturant online menu platform with features like QR Code for customers to easly access menu(Currently on development)
+- ☕ A sleek online menu platform for restaurants and coffee shops, featuring QR code access for effortless customer convenience.
+Currently in development.

 <h3 align="left">Connect with me:</h3>
 <p align="left">